-The fair treatment of customers is integral to our ethical culture.
-We strive to provide products and services that are fair, clear and meet our members and customers needs.
+The fair treatment of customers is integral to our ethics and culture.
+We strive to provide products and services that are fair. clear, and meet our members and customers' needs.
 We will engage distributors who are appropriately licensed and knowledgeable about the products, benefits or services Foresters offers.
 We will handle complaints and disputes fairly and professionally.
 Our advertising, promotional or other materials we provide at the point of sale will be clear, transparent, accurate and fair.
+Our compensation, commission and incentive structures will be appropriate and encourage good practices.